vannguyengd/gooddata-ui/docs/18_dashboard_plugins.md

 ### Current limitations

--  The plugins are only in effect for consumers in view mode.
-The plugins are not loaded in edit mode.
 -  GoodData does not provide hosting for your built plugins.
 When you build your plugin, you will have to host it yourself in a publicly available location that supports HTTPS.

-See our [roadmap](01_intro__roadmap.md) to learn when we want to handle these limitations, and feel free to provide additional feedback.

 ## Before you start